Individual and group therapy

 How much does therapy cost?

-I have a set fee for the cost of each individual ($165) and group ($50) session.
-The only two insurances I accept are Aetna Student Health (a health insurance associated with the University of Pennsylvania and Drexel University) and Highmark Blue Cross/Blue Shield (not Independence Blue Cross/Blue Shield, please check here to get a list of plans I participate in).
-If you don't have these two insurances, see the next question
+I have a set fee for the cost of each individual ($165) and group ($60) session.
+The only insurance I am in-network for is Highmark Blue Cross/Blue Shield (not Independence Blue Cross/Blue Shield, please check here to get a list of plans I participate in).
+If you don't have this insurance, see the next question

 What if I want to use my insurance but it is not A plan listed above?